[Aomori Prefecture during the Boshin War] What were the decisions of the Hirosaki, Kuroishi, Hachinohe, and Shichinohe domains?

 Google Map

-Hachinohe Castle Ruins<Information>
+Hachinohe Castle Ruins <Information>

-- Name: Hachinohe Castle ruins
+- Name: Hachinohe Castle Ruins

-- Address: Central Children's Hall, 1-1-1 Ichimaru, Hachinohe, Aomori Prefecture, 031-0075
+- Address: Central Children's Hall, 1-1-1 Uchimaru, Hachinohe City, Aomori Prefecture, 031-0075

-- URL: Hachinohe City HP
+- URL: Hachinohe City website

 Google Map

-Shichinohe Castle Ruins<Information>
+Shichinohe Castle Ruins <Information>

-- Address: 30 Shichinohe, Shichinohe-cho, Kamikita-gun, Aomori 039-2525
+- Address: 30 Shichinohe, Shichinohe-cho, Kamikita-gun, Aomori Prefecture, 039-2525

-- URL: Aomori Prefecture HP
+- URL: Aomori Prefecture website

 Google Map